Welcome to Appraisals

 Doctors appraisals: Please contact the revalidation team via [email protected] or contact extension 42641

-Nurses and midwives: All nurses and midwives need to complete a HEFT appraisal revalidation form each year to check progress, this is attached below or on the revalidation pages here.
+Nurses and midwives: All nurses and midwives need to complete a HGS appraisal revalidation form each year to check progress, this is attached below or on the revalidation pages here.

 Four key tips: